Reguity/validate-nin/README.md

 # validate-nin

-validate-nin consists of pure functions to validate and normalize national identity numbers of people and organizations in various countries
+validate-nin consists of pure functions to validate and normalize national identity numbers of people and/or organizations in countries that use such well-recognized identity number systems.

 # Current support
 - **China**: